Breaching a protection order

 Common situations

 Breaches of protection orders occur in a range of contexts.
-Understanding these situations may help clarify what compliance looks like and what risks exist.
+These situations may illustrate what compliance can look like and what risks may exist.

 You may encounter issues with protection orders if: